As an Amazon Associate, I earn from qualifying purchases

 With its universal compatibility, the user can produce and edit music without any additional wire set-up.
 The reasons above suffice that this ultra mini portable drum pad gets the first place on our list.
 Read more about this product in the below section.

-NO 2: Native Instruments Machine Mk3 – Fantastic BANG for Your BUCK
+2. Native Instruments Machine Mk3 – Fantastic BANG for Your BUCK

 The mk3 drum controller works more than just a controller and is rather an instrument in itself.
 We personally loved the product design that includes 16 multicolor pads, 8 touch sensitive knobs, smart strips, and as many as 49 keys for performing multi-tasking functions.